JackAngione/Portfolio/README.md

 ## TODO
-"upload page": submit a [title, source link, description, and keywords] to a tutorial and upload it to the database
+"upload page": submit a [title, source link, description, and keywords] to a tutorial and upload it to the database edit an indexed tutorial: be able to edit the title, description, source, keywords to a document in the database.